Samsung Electronics: Product safety

-Despite their phones' popularity, numerous explosions of them have been reported.
+Despite its phones' popularity, numerous explosions of them have been reported.
 A Swiss teenager was left with second and third degree burns on her thigh due to her Galaxy S3's explosion, followed by two more Galaxy S3 explosions in Switzerland and Ireland.
 A South Korean student's Galaxy S2 battery exploded in 2012.

 Samsung's Galaxy S4 also led to several accidents.
 A house in Hong Kong was allegedly set on fire by an S4 in July 2013, followed by minor S4 burn incidents in Pakistan and Russia.
 A minor fire was also reported in Newbury, United Kingdom in October 2013.

 Some users of the phone have also reported swelling batteries and overheating; Samsung has offered affected customers new batteries, free of charge.
 In December 2013, a Canadian uploaded a YouTube video describing his S4 combusting.
 Samsung then asked the uploader to sign a legal document requiring him to remove the video, remain silent about the agreement, and surrender any future claims against the company to receive a replacement.
 No further response from Samsung was received afterwards.
 There were a few more reported Galaxy S4 explosions in India and the UAE.